-PART VI

-GRANTS AND TAX ABATEMENT
+PART VI GRANTS AND TAX ABATEMENT

-Grants for Surrounding Land
+9. Grants for Surrounding Land

-10. Where a building is exempted from taxation under this Law, Council may provide to the holder a grant equivalent to the taxes payable on that area of land surrounding the building determined by Council to be reasonably necessary in connection with it.
+Where a building is exempted from taxation under this Law, Council may provide to the holder a grant equivalent to the taxes payable on that area of land surrounding the building determined by Council to be reasonably necessary in connection with it.

-Annual Grants
+10. Annual Grants

-11.(1) Council may provide for a grant to a holder:

-(a) where the holder is a charitable, philanthropic or other not-for-profit corporation, and Council considers that the property is used for a purpose that is directly related to the purposes of the corporation; and

-(b) where the holder would be entitled to a grant under the provisions of the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government.

-(2) Grants provided under subsection (1)

-(a) may be given only to a holder of property that is taxable in the current taxation year;

-(b) must be in an amount equal to or less than the taxes payable on the property in the current taxation year, less any other grants, abatements and offsets; and

-(c) must be used only for the purposes of paying the taxes owing on the property in the current taxation year.

-(3) A grant under paragraph (1)(b) must be in an amount that is not more than the amount to which a person would be entitled under the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government.

-(4) Council will in each taxation year determine all grants that will be given under this Part and will authorize those grants in an expenditure law.
+- (1) Council may provide for a grant to a holder: - (a) where the holder is a charitable, philanthropic or other not-for-profit corporation, and Council considers that the property is used for a purpose that is directly related to the purposes of the corporation; and - (b) where the holder would be entitled to a grant under the provisions of the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government; - (2) Grants provided under subsection (1): - (a) may be given only to a holder of property that is taxable in the current taxation year; - (b) must be in an amount equal to or less than the taxes payable on the property in the current taxation year, less any other grants, abatements and offsets; and - (c) must be used only for the purposes of paying the taxes owing on the property in the current taxation year. - A grant under paragraph (1)(b) must be in an amount that is not more than the amount to which a person would be entitled under the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government. - (4) Council will in each taxation year determine all grants that will be given under this Part and will authorize those grants in an expenditure law.

-PART VII

-LEVY OF TAX
+PART VII LEVY OF TAX

-Tax Levy
+11. Tax Levy

-12.(1) On or before May 28 in each taxation year, Council must adopt a law setting the rate of tax to be applied to each property class.

-(2) A law setting the rate of tax may establish different tax rates for each property class.

-(3) Taxes must be levied by applying the rate of tax against each one thousand dollars (\$1,000) of assessed value of the interest in land.

-(4) Taxes levied under this Law are deemed to be imposed on January 1 of the taxation year in which the levy is first made.

-(5) Notwithstanding subsection (3), Council may establish, in its annual law setting the rate of tax, a minimum tax payable in respect of a taxable interest in land.

-(6) A minimum tax established under the authority of subsection (5) may be established in respect of one or more property classes.
+- (1) On or before May 28 in each taxation year, Council must adopt a law setting the rate of tax to be applied to each property class. - (2) A law setting the rate of tax may establish different tax rates for each property class. - (3) Taxes must be levied by applying the rate of tax against each one thousand dollars (\$1,000) of assessed value of the interest in land. - (4) Taxes levied under this Law are deemed to be imposed on January 1 of the taxation year in which the levy is first made. - (5) Notwithstanding subsection (3), Council may establish, in its annual law setting the rate of tax, a minimum tax payable in respect of a taxable interest in land. - (6) A minimum tax established under the authority of subsection (5) may be established in respect of one or more property classes.

-Tax Payments
+12. Tax Payments

-13.(1) Taxes are due and payable on or before July 2 of the taxation year in which they are levied.

-(2) Taxes must be paid at the office of the First Nation during normal business hours, by cheque, money order or cash.

-(3) Payment of taxes made by cheque or money order must be made payable to the Shxwha:y Village First Nation.
+- (1) Taxes are due and payable on or before July 2 of the taxation year in which they are levied. - (2) Taxes must be paid at the office of Kanaka during normal business hours, by cheque, money order, cash, wire transfer or direct deposit. - (3) Payment of taxes made by cheque or money order must be made payable to Kanaka Bar Indian Band.

-PART VIII

-TAX ROLL AND TAX NOTICE
+PART VIII TAX ROLL AND TAX NOTICE

-Tax Roll
+13. Tax Roll

-14.(1) On or before June 1 in each taxation year, the tax administrator must create a tax roll for that taxation year.

-(2) The tax roll must be in paper or electronic form and must contain the following information:

-- (a) a description of the property as it appears on the assessment roll; - (b) the name and address of the holder entered on the assessment roll with respect to the property; - (c) the name and address of every person entered on the assessment roll with respect to the property;
+- (1) On or before June 1 in each taxation year, the tax administrator must create a tax roll for that taxation year. - (2) The tax roll must be in paper or electronic form and must contain the following information: - (a) a description of the property as it appears on the assessment roll; - (b) the name and address of the holder entered on the assessment roll with respect to the property;